- Sexual Harassment Policy Download

 Download your sexual harassment policy now

-Sexual harassment is a serious offence and as an employer, you should do everything you can to prevent it from occurring in your workplace.
+Sexual harassment is a serious offence and as an employer, you should take all the steps to prevent it from occurring in your workplace.

 Failure to do so could lead to an employee feeling victimised and not wanting to come into work.
 And if you're seen to have not acted to prevent it from happening - you could face a claim at an employment tribunal.